Propaganda in Russia: Reactions

-Discussing the Russo-Ukrainian War in 2014, John Kerry, United States Secretary of State, referred to RT as a state-sponsored "propaganda bullhorn" and continued, "Russia Today [sic] network has deployed to promote president Putin's fantasy about what is playing out on the ground.
+Discussing the Russo-Ukrainian War in 2014, John Kerry, United States Secretary of State, referred to RT as a state-sponsored "propaganda bullhorn" and continued, "Russia Today [sic] network has deployed to promote President Putin's fantasy about what is playing out on the ground.
 They almost spend full-time devoted to this effort, to propagandize, and to distort what is happening or not happening in Ukraine."
-Cliff Kincaid, the director of Accuracy in Media's Center for Investigative Journalism, called RT "the well-known disinformation outlet for Russian propaganda".
+Cliff Kincaid, the director of Accuracy in Media's Center for Investigative Journalism, called RT "the well-known disinformation outlet for Russian propaganda."

-Members of European parliament have argued that Europe needs to strengthen its defense against Russian propaganda citing alleged Russian meddling in French, German and Spanish elections as well as Brexit.
-In March 2015, The East Stratcom Task Force was created with the backing of the European Union in order to counter Russian efforts to spread misinformation and fake news.
+Members of the European Parliament have argued that Europe needs to strengthen its defense against Russian propaganda, citing alleged Russian meddling in French, German, and Spanish elections as well as Brexit.
+In March 2015, the East Stratcom Task Force was created with the backing of the European Union in order to counter Russian efforts to spread misinformation and fake news.

-On 14 March 2022, Marina Ovsyannikova, an editor for Russia's main state-controlled TV station Channel One, interrupted the television's live broadcast to protest against the Russian invasion of Ukraine, carrying a poster stating in a mix of Russian and English: "Stop the war, don't believe the propaganda, here you are being lied to."
+On 14 March 2022, Marina Ovsyannikova, an editor for Russia's main state-controlled TV station Channel One, interrupted the television's live broadcast to protest against the Russian invasion of Ukraine, carrying a poster stating in a mix of Russian and English: "Stop the war, don't believe the propaganda; here you are being lied to."

 On 5 April 2022, Russia's opposition politician Alexei Navalny said the "monstrosity of lies" in the Russian state media "is unimaginable.
 And, unfortunately, so is its persuasiveness for those who have no access to alternative information."
 He tweeted that "warmongers" among Russian state media personalities "should be treated as war criminals.
 From the editors-in-chief to the talk show hosts to the news editors, [they] should be sanctioned now and tried someday."